electricimp/impTest/README.md

 this.runCommand("echo 123");
 ```

-The command `echo 123` then will be executed by impTest.
+The command `echo 123` will be executed by impTest.

-If external command times out (the time it's given is controlled by the _timeout_ parameter in [test configuration](#test-project-configuration)) or exits with status code other than 0, the test session fails.
+If external command execution times out (the time it's given is controlled by the _timeout_ parameter in [test configuration](#test-project-configuration)) or exits with status code other than 0, the test session fails.

 ### Assertions